 To receive this specialty certification, candidates must complete a four-course sequence (all delivered online), with each course lasting 4 weeks:

 - Debtor/creditor law

 The course in bankruptcy law provides an overview of the entire spectrum of bankruptcy law, from Chapter 7 and Chapter 13 petitions to the complexities involved with Chapter 11 business bankruptcies.
 This course provides students with a complete analysis of bankruptcy theory and practice based on the U.S. Bankruptcy Code.

 Some of the topics discussed in this class include:

 - Analysis and preparation of statements and schedules

 - Role and powers of the bankruptcy trustee

-Although bankruptcy law is covered in any ABA-approved paralegal program, a number of institutions also offer paralegal certificate programs in bankruptcy law, which allow paralegals to gain advanced knowledge and competencies in this area of law.
+Although bankruptcy law is covered in any ABA-approved paralegal program, a number of institutions also offer paralegal certificate programs in bankruptcy law that allow paralegals to gain advanced knowledge and competencies in this area.